hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 Then the company could redirect L'Amour's profits to other parts of the business.
 KENJI: You have a point, but if Belle Vie reduces spending on L'Amour, sales will continue to drop.
 And then L'Amour won't generate enough profits to use in other parts of the business.
-RUPERT: Yeah¡­ I think you're right.
+RUPERT: Yeahâ€¦ I think you're right.
 Another option is to just change the advertising strategy a little.
 Belle Vie could focus on small changes to help boost sales.
 KENJI: I like this option the best.